-Dell designed the XPS 13 as a premium Ultrabook to show off what it can do with the format.
+The Dell XPS 13 is a premium Ultrabook.
+Dell designed it to show off what it can do with the format.
 It does that with style.
 You won’t find a better Windows 8.1 clamshell laptop.
 This is the first Dell PC I’ve been excited about in a long time.

 For a while it looked as if traditional Windows laptops were a thing of the past.
 The main mobile computing action moved to smartphones, tablets and hybrids.

 Microsoft muscled in on the territory with its Surface and laptop-like Surface Pro tablets.
 Meanwhile Apple MacBook sales took off.